devgroves/quantityinputcontrol/README.md

 # Quantity input control webcomponents
-Webcomponent quantity inputcontrol counter using reactjs
+Webcomponent quantity inputcontrol created by react web component.
+It has been used inside the shopping cart item.
+Here add to cart button, it will take the quantity input control value and shows it in the popup.
-# setup steps
+# Setup steps

 Download NodeJS and NPM, a needed platform to create react project.
 To download the latest version of npm, on the command line, run the following command: